lukeWaninger/hcds-a2-bias/README.md

 |--------------------------------|-----------|---------------------------------------------|
 | Geography                      | str       | full country name                           |
 | Population mid-2018 (millions) | str       | population in millions recorded in mid-2018 |

-3. The Objective Revision Evaluation Service ([ORES](https://www.mediawiki.org/wiki/ORES)) will be used to estimate the quality of each article drawn from source 1 above.
-Data will be gathered from this source through formed API requests in the notebook.
-ORES will return an estimated article quality and probabilities for six different rankings.

-1. FA - Featured article
-2. GA - Good article
-3. B - B-class article
-4. C - C-class article
-5. Start - Start-class article
-6. Stub - Stub-class article
-You may also notice two additional categories not to be confused with the six designated above.
-They are error results from the ORES API and may be either 'Text Deleted' or 'Revision not Found'.

 ## Resources used
 This analysis was prepared using Python 3.7 running in a Conda environment.
 The environment dependencies can be installed via `pip install -r requirements.txt`.